Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Simulations

 As discussed in Sec.~\ref{SNeutralNoMutation}, the~\textit{total} fraction of allele one~$\mathfrak{f}(t)$ fluctuates in an unusual way with time.
 Figure~\ref{FTotalFractionRW}a shows examples of these remarkable variable-step-length random walks.
 The fluctuations of~$\mathfrak{f}(t)$ obey Eq.~(\ref{ETotalFractionVarianceSolutionLimit}) and grow subdiffusively, as shown in Fig.~\ref{FTotalFractionRW}b.
 We also find good agreement between the theory and the simulations in the presence of mutation for all values of~$M$ studied.
-Figure~\ref{FMutation} shows the stationary spatial heterozygosity for~$M=1$.
+The stationary average heterozygosity for~$M=1$ is shown in Fig.~\ref{FMutation}.
 Finally, we studied selective sweeps in an initially well-mixed population.
 Figure~\ref{FSelectionAlpha}a confirms the prediction from Eq.~(\ref{EDeleteriousAlleleFractionEquation}) that~$F\propto(1-e^{-\alpha t})$, and Fig.~\ref{FSelectionAlpha}b confirms the result of Sec.~\ref{SSelection} that, for strong genetic drift, the effective extinction rate~$\alpha$ is proportional to~$s^{2}$.

 Numerical results for \textit{three} neutral alleles are presented in Appendix~\ref{AMultipleColors}.